Horsiq/images/README.md

    Studio project` and select the project.
 Gradle will build the project.
 5. Run the app.
 Click `Run > Run 'app'`.
 After the project builds you'll be prompted to build or launch an emulator.

+Upon launch the user will be presented with their current score and completed ACTs.
+They can choose to register new ACTs by clicking the button “ACT”.
+Then, by clicking on one or multiple items in the register activity, they can register their ACTs and the scores will be updated.

 | Icon | Launcher | Start | Register |
 |------|----------|-------|----------|